pinterest/elixir-thrift/README.md

 Processor).
 This means that if you need to create a new Protocol or Transport, you need to integrate it into this project.

+Presently, we implement:

+* Binary Protocol, Framed Client
+* Binary Protocol, Framed Server

-In practice, we've only used a combination of the Binary Protocol and Framed server but are more than willing to take PRs to add more.
+We are more than willing to take PRs to add more.
 We intend to also add TMux and Finagle servers in the future.

-### What server do you use?

-Presently, we're using [ranch](https://github.com/ninenines/ranch) as a building block for our server.
-Ranch is easy to use, is battle tested, and gives excellent performance for real workloads.